 This celebration couldn't wait for the parking lot, the bus or a fast-food restaurant.

-So the St. Paul's School for Girls soccer players dove into a quagmire near the middle of the field Saturday night after winning the Interscholastic Athletic Association of Maryland B Conference championship with a 3-0 victory over Severn at Anne Arundel Community College.
+So the Liberty soccer players dove into a quagmire in the middle of the field last night after clinching the Carroll County high school boys soccer title with a 2-0 victory over host North Carroll.

 Not only had the Lions won the county title but they became only the second team in the history of the school to register an unbeaten regular season (10-0-2, 5-0-1).